 Star Tours is a Motion Simulator ride themed around the Star Wars Universe.
 The Premise is really simple, you are a space tourist off on a jolly to a destination somewhere in the Star Wars Galaxy.
 Stat Tours are the Galaxy’s premier destination specialists and ship millions of tourists all over the galaxy every year.

 However, As fun as that sounds, it’s not exciting enough so inevitably something has to go wrong.
 This calamity is in the form of a Stowaway Spy, that is discovered by the Empire leading to C3PO and R2D2 enacting an escape plan for the Spy involving you and your fellow Tourists.

-We always find Star Tours – The adventures continue is a real overachiever.
+We always find Star Tours – The adventures continue as a real overachiever.
 It is not really a terribly enticing ride and we seem to head here a bit reluctantly.
-Mainly as the feeling is always this is a stop-gap ride, and will maybe be replaced sometime in the near future after Galaxy’s edge fully opens up.
-But Once ridden we quickly remember just how good it is.
+Mainly as the feeling is always this is a stop-gap ride, but once ridden we quickly remember just how good it is!

 Some Scenarios are much better than others and the timelines can be jarring to Star Wars fans.
 The Ride can be a bit disjointed and does have the impression of a not perfectly planned experience.
 But the overall feeling is, it’s just really good fun.
 The Second the Craft starts pulling side to side to escape the Force grip of Vader, or Kylo Ren, or the first jump to light speed you know you are in for a fun ride.

 By the end of the 4+ Minute ride, you will be left with a big smile and a real feeling of contentment.
 Couple this with the fantastic queue line that really adds to the ride experience and you have some really good use of time at the park.